Loading...

 George

-Launched in 1989, George is now sold in over 560 stores and through George.com, which is one of the fastest growing online fashion businesses serving over 800,000 customers a week.
+Launched in 1989, George is now sold in over 560 stores and through www.george.com, which is one of the fastest growing online fashion businesses serving over 800,000 customers a week.
+George has also cemented itself as a top choice for young families through its Back To School range, with customer embracing the value, quality and durability of George school uniforms.

 George, exclusively at Asda, has helped to lead the changing face of British fashion over the past three decades, and we are incredibly proud that our customers have helped us to become one of the largest fashion retailers in Britain.